troii/Rudeltippen/README.md

 ------------------

 > You did set username and password in application.conf (see 3.)
+> The setup will automaticly load all games for the Euro 2012.

 7. Change the default values if you want to and create an inital user.
 ------------------